DanielOrourke02/Discord-Template/README.md

 - `/button` - Sends back an interactive button. (disord.ui)

+## Looking for a more complex bot?

+Check out my all in one bot!
+Includes a very sophisticated economy game and much more!
+[CLICK HERE](https://github.com/DanielJones02/Echo)

 ## 🚀 Getting Started

 - In the terminal, run the following commands.